kubernetes-sigs/gateway-api/geps/gep-5091/index.md

 ### Request and Response Enrichment

+**As an Integration Engineer Owning a Version Migration:**

+> "My backend has moved from a v1 to a v2 request schema, but a long
+> tail of clients still send v1 payloads: renamed fields, missing
+> defaults, and one or two newly-required fields the old client never
+> knew about.
+I want the gateway to translate v1 requests into v2 in
+> flight, so I can migrate clients at their own pace without
+> maintaining a v1 compatibility shim in every backend service."

 **As a Platform Engineer:**

 > "I want to normalize inference requests before they reach a backend,